milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Your activity and information you provide:
-Content you create, like posts, comments or audio Content you provide through our camera feature or your camera roll settings, or through our voice-enabled features Metadata about content, subject to applicable law Interactions with AI at Meta and related metadata.
-For example, information you or others exchange with AI at Meta like content and messages
+Content you create, like posts, comments or audio Content you provide through our camera feature or your camera roll settings, or through our voice-enabled features Metadata about content and messages, subject to applicable law Interactions with our features that are part of AI at Meta and related metadata.
+For example, information like content and messages you or others exchange with these features
 Types of content you view or interact with, and how you interact with it Apps and features you use, and what actions you take in them Purchases or other transactions you make